 Step Two:

-Pour the milkybar chocolate into a mixing bowl, melt in the microwave then set aside for later use.
+I break the milkybar chocolate into squares, place it in a mixing bowl and melt it in the microwave.
+Once melted, I set it aside for later use.

-Whisk cream cheese, vanilla extract, double cream and icing sugar until the mixture holds itself (like meringue).
+In a separate mixing bowl, I whisk cream cheese, vanilla extract, double cream and icing sugar together until the mixture holds itself (like meringue).
+Then I add the melted milkybar chocolate and whisk it again until it’s evenly combined.

 Step Three:

-Pour the mixture over the biscuit base and smooth using an offset spatula or the back of a spoon.
-Keep in the fridge for 6 hours or overnight for best results.
+The cheesecake mixture is poured over the biscuit base, and I like to smooth the top using an offset spatula or the back of a spoon.
+Then I store the cheesecake in the fridge for 6 hours or overnight for best results.

 Step Four:

-Once set, carefully remove the cheesecake from the tin and decorate with milkybar chocolate buttons in the centre.
+Once set, I carefully remove the cheesecake from the tin and decorate it with milkybar chocolate buttons in the centre.

-You could make it even more fancy by drizzling white chocolate on top or adding swirls of squirty cream on top of each slice.
+You could make it more fancy by drizzling over white chocolate or by coating the rim with extra chocolate buttons.

 My Top Tips

-Like with pretty much all no-bake cheesecake recipes always use full fat cream cheese and double cream.
-Avoid using reduced-fat alternatives as this can cause issue with the cheesecake setting.
+I always use full fat cream cheese and double cream to get a super creamy filling.
+I avoid using reduced-fat alternatives as this can cause issues with the cheesecake setting.

-I used an 8″/20cm springform tin, it makes removing the milkybar cheesecake very easy as the sides detach from the bottom.
+I prefer using a 8″/20cm springform tin, it makes removing the milkybar cheesecake very easy as the sides detach from the bottom.

 How To Store

-To store, place the cheesecake in an airtight container and keep in the fridge for up to 3 days.
+To store, place the cheesecake in an airtight container and keep it in the fridge for up to 3 days.
+If I can’t find a container big enough, I keep it on a plate and wrap cling film around it.

 Equipment